minthemiddle/martinbetzeu/source/_posts/blur-test.md

 ## Why hierarchies matter

-Not everything is equally important on your website: Every single page should have *one single goal* (signing up for newsletter, click the buying button, display the one information everyone looks for).
+Not everything is equally important on your website: Every single page should have *one single goal* (signing up for a newsletter, click the buying button, display the one information everyone looks for).

 Also, some *elements belong together* to give the reader orientation (image and label, intro and list).
-Whitespace at the right amount and place is what gives orientation and structure.
+Whitespace at the right amount and place is what gives orientation, and structure.

 ## How to test hierarchies